NIH-CARD/wf_single_cell_longread/README.md

 <a id="5"></a>
 #### Run the script

-Cd back to the directory with the runscript.sh
+Cd back to the directory with the runscript.sh if you are not there.

+To run the workflow:
 ```
 sbatch runscript.sh
 ```